Marijuana Car Accident Statistics In California

 If a driver who has used marijuana is involved in an accident, even if they are not considered “at fault,” proof that they are under the influence of alcohol or drugs can still result in the imposition of harsh penalties.
 Here are some of the most recent statistics about marijuana-related car accidents and other data on drug-impaired driving and DUIs.

-- People who drive immediately after using marijuana may increase their risk of getting into a crash by 25 to 35 percent.
+• People who drive immediately after using marijuana may increase their risk of getting into a crash by 20 to 35 percent.
 These rates increase if marijuana is ingested in edible form rather than smoked.

-- The Journal of Studies on Alcohol and Drugs (“JSAD”) states that after the legalization of recreational marijuana for adults 21 years and older, there was a “5% increase in injury crash rates following legalization and a 1% increase after retail sales began.”
+• Recent comprehensive studies show that after the legalization of recreational marijuana for adults 21 years and older, there was a 6% increase in injury crash rates and a 4% increase in fatal crash rates following legalization - slightly higher than earlier estimates.

 Why Does Being High Increase Car Accident Risk?